rosslynratioed/bluesky-custom-domain-handles-guide/README.md

 #### Create a Homepage

 Create a homepage for your site by adding an `index.html` file.
-Mine is currently just a blank HTML page that redirects to my BlueSky profile.
+Mine is currently just a blank HTML page that redirects to my Bluesky profile.
 You can copy the following HTML and insert your domain or subdomain into the `URL` attribute of the bottom-most `<meta>` tag:

 ```html
 <!DOCTYPE html>